xbeat/Machine-Learning/README.md

 Introduction to Zero-Shot Classification

 Zero-shot classification is a machine learning technique that allows models to classify objects or concepts they haven't been explicitly trained on.
 This approach leverages the semantic relationships between known and unknown classes, enabling the model to make predictions on new, unseen categories.

+## Chain Rule in Neural Network Backpropagation

+Introduction to the Chain Rule in Backpropagation

+The chain rule is a fundamental concept in calculus that plays a crucial role in the backpropagation algorithm used to train neural networks.
+It allows us to compute the gradient of a composite function by breaking it down into simpler parts.
+In neural networks, this enables us to calculate how each parameter contributes to the overall error and update them accordingly.

 ## Calculating the Height and Visibility of Devils Tower